mikeathan/nodeherder/README.md

 - Test new logic in RegisterBridge
 - backup automations

+## Features
+- Add schemes - living room with grouped devices

 ## frontend

-- add card control for automations
 - add type in device.expose for http data ?
-- add functionality to enable/disalbe a trigger
+- add functionality to enable/disable a trigger
 - add log window in frontend

 BUGS: